Ctc8/Brewery-Master/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 Routing in general was difficult since I struggled with fetching API calls again in the separate component.
+Also didn't get a chance to look at the rechart feature.
 ## License

     Copyright 2023 Collin Chuang